hworku24/munibond-validator/README.md

 python -m munibond_validator.main data.csv --format all
 ```

 The HTML report has live search, severity filters, sortable columns, and bar charts.
-It is designed to be shared with a team or dropped into a wiki.
+It's designed to be shared with a team or dropped into a wiki.

 ## Filtering

-When working with large datasets, erros can be viewed individually:
+When working with large datasets, errors can be viewed individually:

 ```bash
 # Only errors